juliogomez/devops/README.md

 # Introduction to DevOps

-Would you like to explore the life of a DevOps team, to understand team specific concerns?
+Would you like to explore the life of a DevOps team, and understand their most usual challenges?
 You might already be familiar with other environments like networking, but DevOps is a different world, with requirements for success being both technical and social, often requiring the team to think in a totally different way.

 Let's go through some of the challenges Development and Operations teams have today: